pavanpatel04/Iris_Flower_Species_Prediction/README.md

-# Iris_Flower_Species_Prediction

-Here's a sample README for your Iris flower species prediction project on GitHub:

----

 # Iris Flower Species Prediction

 This project predicts the species of the Iris flower (Setosa, Versicolor, Virginica) using a machine learning model trained on the famous Iris dataset.
 The prediction is based on four input features: sepal length, sepal width, petal length, and petal width.
 The project is implemented in Python using the `sklearn` library and SVM (Support Vector Machine) algorithm.